nseilaz/nitro-enclave-demo/README.md

 2. Delete the SQS Queue
 3. Delete the KMS key, this is done by scheduling the deletion.
 4. Delete the IAM Role

+Troubleshooting
+[ E27 ] Insufficient memory available.
+User provided `memory` is 2244 MB, which is more than the available hugepage memory.
+The size of the image may change over time that is used for the build.
+The following process should resolve the issue.
+Note on the error line it indicates how much memory is required, this will be higher then what has been allocated in the /etc/nitro_enclaves/allocator.yaml.
+Edit the file and increase the memory size to be higher.

+Reboot the EC2 instance.

+Then

+change to the server directory, run the following nitro-cli run-enclave --cpu-count 2 --memory 2300 --eif-path nitro-enclave-demo.eif --debug-mode

+You will need to open up additional SSH terminals for the rest of the exercise

+To get a console debug view of the enclave you need to run these commands nitro-cli describe-enclaves

+Then note you enclaveID
+nitro-cli console --enclave-id  PASTE_ENCLAVE_ID here you noted in the previous output.